I’ve just finished a week of VBS Recreation and thought I’d pass along what worked for me.

 Instead, I always buy water “splash balls.”

-They’re basically, ball-shaped sponges with a nylon cover.
+They’re basically ball-shaped sponges with a nylon cover.

 I buy them at the local Dollar Store.

-Nobody cared because they worked just fine.
+Nobody cared about the size because they worked just fine.

 The secret: being a little organized